skyajal/rpi4-docker/install.md

           addresses: [10.10.10.1, 1.1.1.1]
 ```

-Also add /etc/cloud/cloud.cfg.d/99-disable-network-config.cfg with network: {config: disabled}
+   - Add /etc/cloud/cloud.cfg.d/99-disable-network-config.cfg with `network: {config: disabled}`

-**Optional:** If you do not want Network Manager changing /etc/resolv.conf add dns=none to /etc/NetworkManager/NetworkManager.conf under the \[main\] section.
-This also means you can disable the systemd-resolved daemon as it is no longer being used.
+   - **Optional:** If you do not want Network Manager changing /etc/resolv.conf add `dns=none` to /etc/NetworkManager/NetworkManager.conf under the \[main\] section.
+You can disable the systemd-resolved daemon as it is no longer being used.

+   - Disable networkd as it will no longer be used after rebooting.
+Use the following command as root or using sudo: `systemctl disable systemd-networkd`